eliona-smart-building-assistant/app-template/README.md

 ### Registration in Eliona ###

-To start and initialize an app in an Eliona environment, the app have to registered in Eliona.
-For this, an entry in the database table `public.eliona_app` is necessary.
+To start and initialize an app in an Eliona environment, the app has to be registered in Eliona.
+For this, entries in database tables `public.eliona_app` and `public.eliona_store` are necessary.

+This initialization can be handled by the `reset.sql` script.

 ### Environment variables